CogComp/event-linking/README.md

 Here is the repo of our paper: [Event Linking: Grounding Event Mentions to Wikipedia](http://cogcomp.org/page/publication_view/996)

 EveLINK is built based on the code of [BLINK](https://github.com/facebookresearch/BLINK).
-When using our code, please give enough credits to [BLINK].
+When using our code, please give enough credits to [BLINK](https://github.com/facebookresearch/BLINK).

 [//]: # (The details of data and models are described in the following paper:)